SKOOTA GAMES IndieGames Notebook Interview

 Strategic Depth: ★★★★☆

-3D Motion Sickness Level: ★★★☆☆ (can hit hard after a certain time)
+3D Motion Sickness Level: ★★★☆☆ (It hits hard after a certain time)

-One-liner: A beautiful fusion of a desperate world and a weighty strategic FPS.
+One Word: A beautiful fusion of a desperate world view and a weighty strategic FPS.

-Next up is 'Gyarutomura', a title that made a tremendous impact on social media.
-If 'Final Recovery SQUAD' showcased an unexpected "depth," this game delivers a kind of shock and confusion with the thought, "I never expected to encounter something like this in the FPS genre..."
-It is an incredibly energetic title.
+Next up is the work that made a tremendous impact on social media, "Gyarutomura."
+If the previously mentioned "Final Collection SQUAD" showcased an unexpected "depth," this title delivers a certain shock and confusion with the thought, "I never expected to encounter something like this in the FPS genre..."
+It is an incredibly energetic work.

 What first surprised me was the unique title screen.
 The entire screen is black, filled with white pixel text, creating a stoic yet surprisingly "functional" layout.
 The title is in the top left, with language settings below it.
-The start button is in the center.
-And the cherry on top is the "title song MV playback panel" placed in the top right.
+In the center is the start button.
+And the pièce de résistance is the "title song MV playback panel" placed in the top right.
 The way all the information is condensed into one screen gives off an extraordinary vibe even before playing.

-This "extraordinariness" is also fully displayed in the tutorial.
-While the game has the orthodox feel of an FPS, it offers two types of tutorial options: "normal tutorial" and "over-the-top tutorial."
+Its "extraordinariness" is fully demonstrated in the tutorial.
+While the game has the feel of a classic FPS, it offers two types of tutorial options: "normal tutorial" and "over-the-top tutorial."

 If you choose the latter, every time you press a key following the instructions, a powerful sound effect and cheers of "Great job!!" resonate.
-I have never encountered a case that embodies the fundamental game design principle of "praising the user" so directly.
+I have never encountered a case that embodies the game development principle of "praising the user" so directly.

-What’s even more surprising is that this game is a demo yet features "full voice" acting.
-Once the tutorial ends and the main stage begins, not only does the protagonist gal converse with an operator via radio, but even the boss character has voice acting.
-Knowing how difficult and labor-intensive it is to implement voice acting in indie game development, I couldn't help but respect this volume of work.
-(How did you even manage to get this done??)
+What’s even more surprising is that this game is a "full voice" demo.
+Once the tutorial ends and the main stage begins, not only the protagonist gal and the operator she communicates with via radio, but even the enemy boss character has voice acting.
+Knowing how difficult and labor-intensive it is to implement voice in indie game development, I couldn't help but express my respect for this volume of work.
+(How did you even manage to get all this??)

-Looking at the gameplay, this title deliberately creates a unique play feel by imposing "restrictions."
+Looking at the gameplay, this title creates a unique play feel by intentionally imposing "restrictions."
 The most notable of these is the inability to "jump."
-Instead of the vertical mobility that has become standard in recent FPS games, this title focuses on fast movement and information gathering through radar, basing its gameplay on flat maneuvers.
+Instead of allowing vertical movement, which is common in recent FPS games, this title focuses on fast movement and information gathering through radar, basing its gameplay on flat maneuvers.
 Rather than jumping over obstacles, it’s about how to secure advantageous lines of fire and blind spots.
 This simple yet strategic back-and-forth evokes the spirit of classic FPS games.

 Additionally, the ability to wield a "knife" as a melee weapon is an interesting element.
 At lower difficulty levels, it has enough power to take down enemies in one hit, and as you get used to it, you can experience the thrill of dominating the battlefield with just a knife.
-Since players can choose different options based on their skill level, there is a solid "fun as a game" hidden behind its flashy appearance.
-If you're eager to experience this unpredictable adventure, why not check out the Steam store page?
+Since you can choose different options based on the player's skill level, there is a solid "fun as a game" hidden behind its flashy appearance.
+If you're interested in experiencing this unpredictable adventure, why not check out the Steam store page?

-It was a unique title that shone with its distinct personality while providing a solid FPS experience, 'Gyarutomura'.
+It was a unique title that shines with its distinct personality while providing a solid FPS experience: Gyarutomura.

 📊 [Mob's Sensory Parameters]